DTolm/VkFFT/README.md

   - Multiple input/output/temporary buffer split.
 Allows using data split between different memory allocations and mitigates 4GB single allocation limit.
   - Works on Nvidia, AMD and Intel GPUs.
 And Raspberry Pi 4 GPU.
   - Works on Windows, Linux and macOS
-  - VkFFT supports Vulkan, CUDA, HIP and OpenCL as backend to cover wide range of APIs
+  - VkFFT supports Vulkan, CUDA, HIP, OpenCL and Level Zero as backend to cover wide range of APIs
   - Header-only library with Vulkan interface, which allows appending VkFFT directly to user's command buffer.
 Kernels are compiled at run-time
 ## Future release plan
  - ##### Planned